 SEAGO at times may use consultants to assist in the completion of the above activities.
-SEAGO sub-recipient review procedures include review of sub-recipient contracts, data collection and analysis efforts, and staff interviews to help ensure compliance with Title VI and subsequent authorities.
+SEAGO subrecipient review procedures include review of sub-recipient contracts, data collection and analysis efforts, and staff interviews to help ensure compliance with Title VI and subsequent authorities.
 The SEAGO Transportation Program Manager and the Title VI Coordinator will monitor these sub-recipients to ensure compliance with Title VI and related authorities.

 - a.
 SEAGO sub-recipients shall be reviewed annually for compliance with Title VI. - b.
-The Transportation Program Administrator and/or Title VI Coordinator shall review of sub-recipient contracts for compliance with required Title VI language. - c.
-Sub-recipient development of a Public Participation Plan (PPP) shall be included in all contract Scopes of Work.
-SEAGO will review and approve the PPP before other work is allowed to proceed. - d.
+The Transportation Program Administrator and/or Title VI Coordinator shall review of sub-recipient contracts for compliance with required Title VI language.

+- c.
+Sub-recipient development of a Public Involvement Plan (PIP) shall be included in all contract Scopes of Work.
+SEAGO will review and approve the PIP before other work is allowed to proceed. - d.
 Sub-recipients shall submit to SEAGO any outreach/survey materials created at least 10 days prior to any outreach activity.
-SEAGO will review materials for Title VI compliance.
+SEAGO will review materials for Title VI compliance. - e.
+Contractors shall use the SEAGO meeting Sign-In Sheet. - f.

-e.
 Within 7 days following the completion of a public meeting, sub-recipients shall submit to SEAGO copies of sign-in sheets and materials.
 SEAGO will review the information to ensure that efforts to reach our Title VI population are being met.